How to Set Up a 100% Foreign-Owned BOI Company in Thailand

 Capital investment is the funds you or other people invest in your company to further its business goals.

-Your company must have at least one million baht in capital when you apply for BOI promotion.
+Your company must have at least 1,500,000 baht in capital when you apply for BOI promotion.

-You must have at least ten million baht in capital if you run a logistics company or international trading center.
+You must have at least ten million baht in capital if you run a co-working space.

 But you can’t apply land value and money used for payroll, to produce goods, and to perform daily operations toward the capital.